 Welcome to Africa Online & Publications LibrarySign In

-e_AOPL journals are flagship scientific and technical publications of the Africa Online & Publications Library (AOPL) aiming to promote scholarship. e_AOPL Journals are published quarterly covering all academic specialisms including natural sciences, social sciences, humanities, applied sciences and the arts with a focus on the African continent.
-Contributors are responsible for the opinions expressed in the papers, and those opinions are not necessarily those of AOPL. e_AOPL journals include:
+e_AOPL journals are flagship scientific and technical publications of the Africa Online & Publications Library (AOPL), aiming to promote academic scholarship. e_AOPL Journals are published biannually and cover all academic specialisations, including the natural sciences, social sciences, applied sciences, arts and humanities with a focus on but not limited to the African continent. e_AOPL journals include:

 e_AOPL journals accept articles based on original research, reviews, special reports, opinion and analyses and brief communications.
 Original research reports should focus on substantive studies conducted on topics across all academic specialisms.
 Submitted works must follow the IMRAD format (Introduction, Materials and Methods, Results, and Discussion) standard.
 Systematic reviews of relevant articles, reports, studies, or projects relevant to Africa.
 In addition, authoritative opinion papers, reflections, and analyses may be submitted on topics of interest, and brief communications describing innovative—or promising—techniques or methodologies or detail preliminary research results on topics of particular interest.